WHAT TO DO IN SIENA IN 1 DAY

 FUN THINGS TO DO IN SIENA, TUSCANY

 As mentioned in previous posts, I often judge cities and towns based on their market squares.
 And Siena has a lovely market square, so you can imagine it is a lovely town.

-Twice a year, July 2 and August 16, a famous horse race – Palio di Siena – takes place.
+On July 2 and August 16, a famous horse race – Palio di Siena – takes place twice a year.
 But most of the time, it is a nice and lively square where you can do a lot of “normal sightseeing.“

-There is also the Fonte Gaia, the largest fountain in the city, originally decorated with sculptures by Jacopo della Quercia.
+The Fonte Gaia, the largest fountain in the city, was originally decorated with Jacopo Della Quercia’s sculptures.
 Here you’ll find some of the most interesting buildings in Siena – including the Palazzo Comunale (or Palazzo Pubblico) and the Torre del Mangia.